medialab/xan/docs/cmd/heatmap.md

 Note that, by default, since there is not enough place on the x-axis, labels will be printed in a legend before the heatmap itself.
-If you can afford the space, feel free to use a -S/--size greater then 1 and to toggle the -C/--cram flag to fit the labels on top of the x-axis instead.
+If you can afford the space, feel free to use a -S/--size greater then 1 and toggle the -C/--cram flag to fit the labels on top of the x-axis instead.

 Increasing -S/--size also means you can try fitting the numbers within the heatmap's